Flow-induced shear instabilities of cohesive granulates: Continuum-scale Model of Flow and Drag in a Brinkman medium

-In both flow regimes, the no-slip condition requires zero velocity at $\hat y=-H$ and $\hat y=2L$, and the continuity of velocity and shear stress is prescribed at the interface, $\hat y=0$, between the free and filtration flows \citep{vafai-1990-fluid}:
+In both laminar and turbulent regimes, the no-slip condition requires zero velocity at $\hat y=-H$ and $\hat y=2L$, and the continuity of velocity and shear stress is prescribed at the interface, $\hat y=0$, between the free and filtration flows \citep{vafai-1990-fluid}:

 where $\hat U$ is an unknown matching velocity at the interface between channel flow and porous medium.